National Poisons Information Service: Structure

 NPIS Birmingham has the NPIS Product Data Centre, provided by manufacturer's information, and deals with around 2,300 companies.

 NPIS supports (24 hours) NHS Direct (for England and Wales) and (24 hours) NHS 24 for Scotland.
 Northern Ireland has its Northern Ireland Regional Medicines and Poisons Information Service in Belfast, and NPIS is used when this is not available.
 The Republic of Ireland uses the service, via the TOXBASE database, which is used by the country's National Poisons Information Centre.

 Of all UK nations, Wales has the highest proportionate number of enquiries to the service, with Northern Ireland the fewest.
 Within England, there is a distribution of higher number of enquiries to the service in the north than the south, with NHS North East having the highest and NHS South of England having the least proportionate number of enquiries.
 The vast majority (95%) of enquiries come from A&E departments.
 Around 65% of poisoning is from pharmaceuticals (paracetamol, ibuprofen, citalopram, diazepam and zopiclone) and 15% from household chemicals (detergents, bleach, and isopropanol).
 There are very dangerous chemicals stored in most UK kitchens.

 Wednesday is the busiest day of the week for enquiries, with the fewest at the weekend.

 Function

 The NPIS operates a 24-hour telephone advice service and internet database TOXBASE (www.toxbase.org for registered healthcare departments only).
-TOXBASE is free for UK NHS departments, and available by subscription to departments outwith the UK NHS.
+TOXBASE is free for UK NHS departments, and available by subscription to departments outside the UK NHS.
 The TOXBASE app is also available for Apple and Android devices.
 The app is free for individual NHS users.

 The TOXBASE database contains information on approximately 17,000 products, together with generic advice on the management of poisoning.
 In excess of 1.5 million product accesses are made to the database each year.
 Most of the accesses are made by A&E staff.
+TOXBASE is not available for public access, and much of its information is exempt from disclosure under the Freedom of Information Act 2000.

 NHS 111, NHS 24 and NHS Direct all use the TOXBASE database.
 In the UK poisons information can also be found in the British National Formulary.